NEURODIVERSE COUPLES COACHING

 You are experiencing difficulties in your relationship and you are wondering if your partner or spouse has Asperger’s Syndrome or Autism Spectrum Disorder (ASD), or

-You or your partner/spouse identifies as neurodiverse or has been formally diagnosed with Asperger’s / ASD and you are looking for a psychologist or coach who is skilled in working with neurodiverse couples.
+You or your partner/spouse identifies as neurodiverse or has been formally diagnosed with Asperger’s (an old diagnostic term but one that many prefer) or autism, and you are looking for a psychologist or coach who is skilled in working with neurodiverse couples.

 Congratulations on caring enough about yourself and your relationship to search online and seek support!
 We offer coaching for neurodiverse couples, where one partner has an Asperger’s / Autism profile.
 Coaching can be undertaken with the couple, or one partner individually, with a focus on improving the relationship.